neopragma/java-unit-testing/docs/presentation-notes.md

 _Facilitate a discussion about how easy or hard they found it to get meaningful unit test cases around the code._

 _Guide them toward thinking about the value of unit testing code like that, which consists mainly of interactions with external services - a network API and a database adapter.
 Bring Dude's Law into the picture and see if participants consider it worthwhile to write unit tests that only verify that the SUT made certain calls.
-Maybe it is, maybe it isn't._
+Maybe it is, maybe it isn't.
+One thing to consider is that test cases like these are implementation-aware and therefore can't be relied on as a safety net for refactoring._

 _Note: Your version of the repo has a module named ```foodie-solution``` that contains refactored foodie code and a sample unit test case for the API call.
 If they didn't get much done on their own, you can use this sample solution to support the discussion._